POOJAPRABHU450/POOJAPRABHU450/README.md

 ### I am a second year student at National Institute Of Engineering , Mysore.
 #### Technology is a passion of mine and I enjoy learning new technologies and using it to solve real world problems.
 I love seeing the big picture mapped out for technology needs.

-- 🔭 I’m currently working on Deep Learning article , Dynamic Reactjs website , Designing circuit for our model to participate in SAE Aerodesign Competition and working         with Azure is cool!
+- 🔭 I’m currently working on Dynamic Reactjs website , Designing circuit for our model to participate in SAE Aerodesign Competition and working with Azure is cool!

-- 🌱 I’m currently learning Deep Learning and understanding maths behind back propagation algorithm,Trying my hands on tensorflowlite to run Tiny ML model.
+- 🌱 I’m currently learning Deep Learning and understanding maths behind back propagation algorithm,Trying my hands on Tensorflowlite to run Tiny ML Model.

 -  💬 Ask me about Deep learning , web development and IOT.